bonitasoft/bonita-doc/md/wildfly-bundle.md

 ---

-**Issue**: When I restart the WildFly bundle, the Bonita BPM application starts and then stops with message `WFLYSRV0009: Undeployed "bonita-all-in-one-...`
+**Issue**: When I restart the WildFly bundle, the Bonita application starts and then stops with message `WFLYSRV0009: Undeployed "bonita-all-in-one-...`

-**Potential cause**: There are too many BPM elements to restart.
+**Potential cause**: There are too many elements to restart.

 **Solution**: Increase the WildFly application deployment timeout in file `standalone.xml` in folder `setup/wildlfy-templates`.
 Look for `'<deployment-scanner ... deployment-timeout="600" ...'` and change it to a higher value (in seconds).